-The national GP patient survey results published 2 July 2015 showed Dearne Valley Health Centre's performance was above average compared to other practices located within Greater Huddersfield Clinical Commissioning Group (CCG) and nationally.
-There were 234 survey forms distributed and 107 were returned.
-This was a response rate of 46%, which represented 3% of the practice population.
+The national GP patient survey results published 2 July 2015 showed Kirkburton Health Centre's performance was comparable to other practices located within Greater Huddersfield Clinical Commissioning Group (CCG) and nationally.
+There were 248 survey forms distributed and 118 were returned.
+This was a response rate of 48%, which represented 1% of the practice population.

-- 93% of respondents described their overall experience of the practice as fairly or very good, compared to 85% nationally - 83% of respondents said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area, compared to 78% nationally - 82% of respondents described their experience of making an appointment as good, compared to 73% nationally
+- 96% of respondents described their overall experience of the practice as fairly or very good, compared to 85% nationally - 93% of respondents said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area, compared to 78% nationally - 70% of respondents described their experience of making an appointment as good, compared to 73% nationally - 90% of respondents said they found the receptionists at the practice helpful, compared to 87% nationally

-- 94% of respondents said they found the receptionists at the practice helpful, compared to 87% nationally - 97% of respondents said they had confidence and trust in the last GP they saw or spoke to, compared to 95% nationally - 96% of respondents said they had confidence and trust in the last nurse they saw or spoke to, compared to 97% nationally
+- 99% of respondents said they had confidence and trust in the last GP they saw or spoke to, compared to 95% nationally - 99% of respondents said they had confidence and trust in the last nurse they saw or spoke to, compared to 97% nationally

-As part of the inspection process we asked for Care Quality Commission (CQC) comment cards to be completed by patients.
-We received 43 comment cards, the vast majority of which were positive, many describing the service and care they had received as being 'excellent' and citing staff as being friendly, lovely and caring.
+As part of the inspection process we asked for CQC comment cards to be completed by patients.
+We received 28 comment cards, all of which were positive, many describing the service and care they had received as being 'excellent' and citing staff as being 'riendly, lovely and caring'.
+Many comments actually mentioned staff by name telling us how pleased they were with the care they had received from them.

-During the inspection we spoke with two patients both of whom were positive about the practice.
-We also spoke with a member of the patient participation group who informed us how the practice engaged with them.
+During the inspection we spoke with three patients all of whom were positive about the practice.
+We also spoke with members of the patient participation group who informed us how the practice engaged with them.